IMAGO-Catalogues-Jjanes/extractionCatalogs/README.md

-# extractionCatalogs : Python data extractor for exhibition catalogs
+exp# extractionCatalogs : Python data extractor for exhibition catalogs

 Python script which transforms Alto4 transcription files into XML-TEI encoded catalogs.</br>
 For an exemple of data produced using this script, see [here](https://github.com/Juliettejns/TEIcatalogs).